|The Aztec-type lines in this shell are unique, found on a beach in Australia five years ago.|

 As the dementia worsened, I would often remind her we were in lockdown in India to understand why I was not at her side.
 She seems to grasp this concept and sounds content to hear my voice.

 This past week, my sister Julie and Susan’s daughter Kely, both living in California, were tested for COVID-19 and drove to Las Vegas, staying in a nearby hotel, well-gloved and masked, and visited her each day.
 The nursing/hospice facility where she is living only has 10 patients and they haven’t had a single case of the virus.

-Under these special circumstances with proof of their health, Julie and Kely were allowed to visit Susan all day over an eight-day period, taking care in creating a familiar environment to provide Susan with some comfort.
+Under these particular circumstances, with proof of their health, Julie and Kely were allowed to visit Susan all day over eight days, creating a familiar environment to provide Susan with some comfort.

 |The variance in color makes the shells particularly interesting to find.|